Unified pricing rules (Beta)

 - Ad Exchange linked accounts

-Floor prices do not apply to AdSense backfill.
+Pricing does not apply to AdSense backfill.

 How are unified pricing rules applied?

-- If an Open Auction pricing rule and a unified pricing rule target overlapping inventory, the rule with the higher floor price applies for Ad Exchange demand.
+- If an Open Auction pricing rule and a unified pricing rule target overlapping inventory, the rule with the higher price applies for Ad Exchange demand.

-- If a First Look pricing rule and a unified pricing rule target overlapping inventory, the rule with the higher floor price applies for Ad Exchange demand.
+- If a First Look pricing rule and a unified pricing rule target overlapping inventory, the rule with the higher price applies for Ad Exchange demand.

 Price Priority, Network and Bulk line items can compete in the auction.
 Unified pricing rules affect line item types Price Priority, Network and Bulk.
-Line items of this type must have a CPM that meets or exceeds the floor price set in unified pricing rules in order to compete in the auction.
+Line items of this type must have a CPM that meets or exceeds the price set in unified pricing rules in order to compete in the auction.

 Unified pricing rules do not apply to: